shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 closed
 ```

-Here, we're given an SSH key instead of a password again.
+Here, we're given an SSH key instead of a password.
 Fair enough.
 We can use regular expressions in `grep` and give it an arbitrary overshot of the amount of lines to include after an initial match using `-A` (after), and then adjust accordingly.

 ```
-bandit16@bandit:~$ cd $(mktemp -d) bandit16@bandit:/tmp/tmp.x8HkE0JRxX$
-bandit16@bandit:/tmp/tmp.x8HkE0JRxX$ openssl s_client -connect 127.0.0.1:31790 -ign_eof < /etc/bandit_pass/bandit16 2>/dev/null | grep "BEGIN RSA" -A 30
+bandit16@bandit:~$ cd $(mktemp -d) bandit16@bandit:/tmp/tmp.x8HkE0JRxX$ openssl s_client -connect 127.0.0.1:31790 -ign_eof < /etc/bandit_pass/bandit16 2>/dev/null | grep "BEGIN RSA" -A 30
 -----BEGIN RSA PRIVATE KEY----- MIIEogIBAAKCAQEAvmOkuifmMg6HL2YPIOjon6iWfbp7c3jx34YkYWqUH57SUdyJ